Away From Home at Jermyn Street Theatre

 Away From Home is successful in apposing the two worlds of football and homosexuality, and seeing how they clash.
 Both football and homosexuality have an accompanying culture; they have identifiable traits that form stereotypes and the attitudes of the public.
 While the characters that Kyle describes in the play adhere to stock types (the homophobic father, the peaceable mother, the supportive friend) the play does seem to challenge these stereotypes in an effective way.
 But it is difficult to see how the play will feed productively into a debate about homosexuality and homophobia in football – Kyle is not the ideal poster boy for the gay community.
 He is a rash, sex-hungry prostitute.
 And will the play attract an audience that might have the power to change opinion within football, an audience that is not composed of stereotypical (liberal, artsy, middle-class) theatregoers?
 Well, here’s hoping.

-Away From Home is on at Jermyn Street Theatre until 28th March 2014, for further information or to book visit here.
+Away From Home is at Jermyn Street Theatre until 28th March 2014.
+For further information or to book visit the theatre’s website here.